saipriyab/flask-with-ibm-object-cloud-storage/README.md

 This is a sample flask program to upload file to IBM Cloud Object Storage

-Replace the below with the credentials of Service Creentials of IBM Clou Object Storage
+Replace the below XXXXX with the credentials of Service Credentials of IBM Cloud Object Storage

 COS_ENDPOINT = "XXXXXX" # Current list avaiable at https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints